ryantd42/NY-Legislative-Git/2023/S7781A-2023/bill.md

  TO HEAT AND MONITOR THEIR WELL-BEING;
   (V) INCREASED ROUNDS AND WELLNESS CHECKS; AND
   (VI) PROVIDING SHADE ON EXERCISE YARDS.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD13122-04-4
+ S. 7781--A  2

   (B)  THE  COMMISSIONER,  AS  PART  OF SUCH HEAT MITIGATION PLAN, SHALL DEVELOP A TIMELINE TO ESTABLISH COOLING STATIONS AND PROVIDE EVAPORATIVE FANS TO EACH FACILITY.
   §  2.
-The extreme heat action plan work  group  of  the  department  of environmental  conservation  shall analyze the impact of extreme heat on
+The  extreme  heat  action plan work group of the department of environmental conservation shall analyze the impact of extreme  heat  on incarcerated  individuals  and  people working in prisons and articulate their specific needs in such  work  group's  long-term  heat  adaptation plan.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD13122-02-3
- S. 7781  2

- incarcerated individuals and people working in  prisons  and  articulate their  specific  needs  in  such  work group's long-term heat adaptation plan.
   §  3.
 This  act shall take effect on the ninetieth day after it shall have become a law.
 Effective immediately, the addition, amendment and/or